What is your best healthy eating plan for weight loss

 Continue with your normal activities.
 Do not feel that you have to add to your exercise routine this week.
 This is not a race to see how much you can change in the shortest amount of time.

 Losing weight over the year can have a significant benefit for you.

 Have you always had a negative attitude about losing weight?
 You know you should lose weight, but you haven’t convinced your inner self?
 You started off great but soon lost interest?

 The idea that such a simple thing can make such a difference is mind boggling.

 Successful weight loss and maintaining that loss.

 This will not happen overnight.
 You will forget on occasion.
 However, with a plan, you can adjust.
 And get going again.

-The walking 6 days a week has become a habit.
+Just as walking 6 days a week has become a habit.
 My feet automatically go the full round, even when my mind is thinking that it is O K to have a shorter walk today.
 That is the power of a habit.

 Drinking the 16 oz. of water in 10 minutes will become a habit as well.
 You can learn a new healthy habit.